CURRENT PROJECTS

 AOTEAROA FIJI RESEARCH COLLECTIVE

-Dr Mohammed is Co-Secretary of the Aoteaora Fiji Research Collective (AFRC).
+Dr Mohammed is a foudning member of the Aoteaora Fiji Research Collective (AFRC).
 The AFRC is an inter-institutional, interdisciplinary and intercultural network of scholars, students, professionals and community members who call Fiji home and whose vision is to promote, enrich, support and expand Aotearoa Fiji research expertise, knowledge development and impact in Aotearoa, Fiji, in the Pacific and globally.
 It aims to engage with our Aotearoa Fiji communities and use research to address key issues they are facing.
 Get in touch with Dr Mohammed to find out more about the Aotearoa Fiji Research Collective.

 PAST PROJECTS